Walmart in Central America

 Walmart’s commitment across Central America remains rooted in improving economic opportunity for our associates and stakeholders, becoming a more sustainable company and supporting our local community.

-We also work with small and medium-sized manufacturing businesses, many of which are led by women, through the program Una Mano para Crecer (A Hand to Grow).
-This program offers advisory and training to our manufacturing Small and Medium sized Businesses (SMBs).
+We also work with small- and medium-sized manufacturing businesses, many of which are led by women, through the program Una Mano para Crecer (A Hand to Grow).
+This program offers training and advisory services to our small- and medium-sized businesses (SMBs) in manufacturing.